Breakfast With Narcissus

 MOUSE: No lie could make that fragment happy.

-HAM: It’s not about making it happy; it’s about making it whole.
+HAM: It’s not about making it happy, Mouse; it’s about making it whole.

-When he was little, Mouse saw something horrible in a kitchen.
-Now he cannot not remember what it was, not because the details are repressed but because they are physically decaying with his beloved body in an unmarked grave.
-When Mouse’s and Dutch’s consciousnesses were moved into Ham’s body, memories got fragmented for all three of them.
-Ham, for instance, can remember setting a sweater on fire but not whose sweater it was or what they did to deserve sartorial arson.
-Coriander’s therapist helped Ham invent a story to explain his rage, so he could process the feelings and move on.
-Hoping she can do the same for Mouse and his fear of sinks, Coriander buzzes into her building and takes the lift to eight.
+On the day that Coriander was made, a Painter copied a third each of Mouse’s and Dutch’s consciousnesses into Ham’s body, erasing two thirds of Ham in the process.
+All three headmates were left with fragmented memories.
+Ham, for instance, remembers setting a sweater on fire but not whose sweater it was or what they did to deserve arson.
+Coriander’s therapist helped him invent a story to explain his rage, and that enabled him to let it go.
+Hoping she can do the same for Mouse and his fear, they buzz into her building and take the lift to eight.

 Here ends the first chapter.